6 Signs of a Bad Tie Rod End: How to Tell if It’s Loose & Symptoms Guide

 When this component wears out, the driver begins to lose control over how the car responds.
 A worn tie rod end won’t keep the wheels aligned, meaning the car could pull to one side, tires may wear unevenly, and the steering wheel might no longer feel stable.
 Worst of all, if a tie rod end breaks completely, steering control can be lost instantly.

-What are the Signs of a Bad Tie Rod End
+What are the Signs of a Bad Tie Rod End?

 Loose or Unstable Steering